-With the PWA, the Wego saw a 26% increase in traffic and 95% increase in the conversion rate.
+With the PWA, the Wego saw a 26% increase in traffic and a 95% increase in the conversion rate.
 The web app achieved this because it reduced page load time from 12 seconds to 3 seconds.

 Trivago is a leading hotel search engine that allows users to compare a particular destination’s hotel prices and save money.

 Trivago then developed PWA to offer next-gen user experience, offline functionality, and push notifications.
-Moreover, it is available in 190 countries and enables users to compare prices, check reviews, and book hotels instantly.
+Moreover, it is available in 190 countries and enables users to compare prices, check reviews, and book hotels.

 After launching PWA, Trivago saw a 150% rise in user engagement and 97% click on hotel results than a native app.

 AliExpress is a leading eCommerce company that sells a vast number of things.
-It is owned by Alibaba.
 Initially, they were trying to convert their mobile site users into app users.
-However, they weren’t able to achieve it.
+However, they were able to achieve it.

 Later, they launched a progressive web app to provide a better user experience and higher performance.

-By doing this, they got amazing results: a 104% increase in conversion rate, 74% increase in the session per page, and 2X more pages visited per session.
+By doing this, they got excellent results: a 104% increase in conversion rate, a 74% increase in the session per page, and 2X more pages visited per session.

 OLX had issues with the mobile site’s bounce rate due to the slow loading of ads and pages.
 Hence, the company developed a PWA.
 OLA PWA started offering a better user experience, search functionality, and push notifications.

 Due to this, OLX saw great results like a 146% increase in click-through rate, an 80% decrease in bounce rate, and a 250% increase in re-engagement.